jhawksno/import-csv-m365/README.md

 - Automatically imports the Exchange Online Mangement module
 - Check if the user is already connected to the Exchange Online Mangement Module
 - Prompt user for CSV file path
 - Prompt for name of the Distribution List
+- Provides visual feedback for each entry being imported

 ## Import CSV to M365 Contacts
 ### ImportUsersToContacts.ps1 (Version 1.0)